arbourKyle/teamManagementApplication/README.md

 Feel free to fork this project and make changes for review.

 ## Tests
-Type npm run test <filename> in the root folder.
+Type npm run test 'filename' in the root folder.
 You can find the file names in the test folder.
 You must have nodejs and jest installed beforehand.

 ## Questions
 https://github.com/arbourkyle